sjswerdloff/claude-code-action/README.md

 ## Prerequisites

 - An Anthropic API key
-- GitHub token with PR creation permissions
+- GitHub token with PR creation permissions (Ensure that this token is stored securely as a secret, for example as secrets.GITHUB_TOKEN)

 ## Inputs